jasonacollins/jasoncollinsblog/posts/the-ai-that-wasnt-deception-in-human-ai-experiments.md

 For some experimental economics journals, deception is grounds for desk rejection.

 There are a few reasons for this norm.
-An important one is that if participants are suspicious that are being deceived in an experiment or that the information they have been provided is not correct, that will alter their behavioural responses, undermining the experimental results.
-An example of this is the famous [Solomon Asch conformity experiments](), in which those who believed they were being deceived were less likely to be ().
+An important one is that if participants suspect they are being deceived or provided incorrect information, that will alter their behavioural responses and undermine the experimental results.
+An example of this is the famous [Solomon Asch conformity experiments](https://en.wikipedia.org/wiki/Asch_conformity_experiments), in which those who believed they were being deceived were less likely to conform with the group.

 There is also an externality from deception to other experiments.
-After being deceived in one experiment - as they often discover when promises aren't delivered or in experimental debriefs - they will be less trusting in future experiments, again changing their behaviour.
-Today where many experiments are run with public subject pools of people who are completing many experiments and surveys, regular deception could be expected to shift their expectations.
+After being deceived in one experiment - as they often discover when promises aren't delivered or in experimental debriefs - participants will be less trusting in future experiments, again changing their behaviour.
+Today where many experiments are run with public subject pools of people who are completing many experiments and surveys, regular deception could shift their expectations.

-There is no such norm in psychology.
-Deception is common and (argued to be) required for many experiments, although this exposes to them to critiques about whether the observed behaviour can be generalised outside the deceptive experiment.
+There is no norm against deception in psychology.
+Deception is common and argued to be required for many experiments, although this exposes to them to critiques about whether the observed behaviour can be generalised outside of the deceptive experiment.

-There is also no such norm in human-computer interaction research, as I have discovered in the last couple of years.
-Across the swathe of human-computer experimental literature I have traversed, deception is often used.
+There is also no such norm in human-computer interaction research, as I have discovered the last couple of years.
 And by deception, I am not talking about deception by omission: not telling people everything about the experiment.
 At some level, that is required in an experiment where people are exposed to different conditions (albeit allowing deception of this nature can become a slippery slope).
 Rather, the deception involves acts of commission such as telling people things that are not true.

 One common form of deception concerns the AI the experimental subject is interacting with.
 Often, there is no actual AI.
 Rather, the participants are shown a set of hand-crafted responses.
 I have seen this called "synthetic AI".
-Often the human comparator does not exist either.

-Beyond synthetic AI, it also seems common to tell the occasional lie to generate the desired response.
+It also seems common for experimenters to tell the occasional lie to generate the desired response.
 Below are examples of each and a few questions in response.

 ## Synthetic-AI

 To run an experiment on human responses to an AI, on face value you want an AI.
 But that's a challenge.
-For one, you need to procure and AI, or develop or train an AI on the task or data.
+For one, you need to procure an AI, or develop an AI to train on the task or data.
 Depending on the nature of the AI, you might also be designing an interface.
 And apart from being a lot of work, there's no guarantee that your AI will have the features you desire, such as a certain error rate or error boundary.

 In economics, this challenge has typically led to the use of statistical prediction tasks.
-Given a dataset about, say, student achievement, you train an AI to predict achievement based on other features of the student.
+Given a dataset about, say, student achievement, you develop a statistical model - which you call an AI - to predict achievement based on other features of the student.
 Apart from the easy availability of datasets to create these tasks (such as those available on [Kaggle](https://www.kaggle.com/datasets) or in repositories such as the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/)), developing statistical models is a bread and butter task for an economist.
 You can often train a model on these relatively well-structured datasets in a few lines of code.

 These statistical model outputs are then framed as coming from an AI, an algorithm or whatever other term you might want to give it.
 As indicated by the mountains of evidence that statistical models outperform human judgments, these "AIs" are typically superior to humans at the task.
 If you want a weaker model you might withhold data that you give to the human